11Jagan/Personal-Portfolio/README.md

 # Gmail Configuration for Firebase Functions (if using email notifications via Firebase Functions)
 # GMAIL_EMAIL="YOUR_GMAIL_ADDRESS"
 # GMAIL_PASSWORD="YOUR_GMAIL_APP_PASSWORD_OR_OAUTH_TOKEN"

-# Google Generative AI API Key (if using Genkit with Google AI models)
-# GOOGLE_GENAI_API_KEY="YOUR_GOOGLE_GENAI_API_KEY"
 ```

 **Important:**
-- Replace `"YOUR_MONGODB_CONNECTION_STRING"` with your actual MongoDB connection string.
+- **The Contact Form WILL NOT WORK without a valid `MONGODB_URI`.** You must replace `"YOUR_MONGODB_CONNECTION_STRING"` with your actual MongoDB connection string.
 You can get this from your MongoDB Atlas dashboard or your self-hosted MongoDB instance.
 - The `MONGODB_DB_NAME` defaults to `portfolio_jmr` but can be changed.
 - Fill in the Firebase and Gmail credentials only if you are implementing features that require them.
 - The `GOOGLE_GENAI_API_KEY` is needed if you intend to use Genkit with Google AI models.